 Parameters sharedFileName (str) - The name of the shared file to generate a publically accessible url for.

 Raises NoSuchFileException - raised if the specified file does not exist in the store load (jobStoreID)

-Loads the job referenced by the given ID and returns it.
+Loads the description of the job referenced by the given ID, assigns it the job store's config, and returns it.